Law School Alcohol Policy

 When a problem of alcohol or substance abuse has been identified with respect to a particular student, the AOC will attempt to help the student and will do so within a framework that ensures privacy and respect with regard to individual rights.
 Such assistance may include working with University Services for Students with Disabilities, University Counseling Services, and/or the University Health Service.

-Concerns regarding a student's abuse of alcohol or other controlled substances, as well as behavior that impairs a student's ability to meet professional standards over time, or disturbing or threatening behavior, should be reported to one of the Assistant Deans or any member of the AOC.
+Concerns regarding a student's abuse of alcohol or other controlled substances, as well as behavior that impairs a student's ability to meet professional standards over time, or disturbing or threatening behavior, should be reported to any member of the AOC.
 Such conduct may result in an investigation and/or action taken pursuant to the Law School Standards of Conduct and Student Disciplinary Procedures.

 Students who find themselves struggling with addiction can find peer support through Collegiate Recovery Program, an organization through the University Health System that supports people in their recovery efforts.